hwdsl2/setup-ipsec-vpn/README.md

 First, update your system with `yum update` and reboot.
 This is optional, but recommended.

-Then follow the same steps as above, but replace `https://git.io/vpnsetup` with `https://git.io/vpnsetup-centos`.
+Follow the same steps as above, but replace `https://git.io/vpnsetup` with `https://git.io/vpnsetup-centos`.

 Note: If unable to download via `wget`, you may also open <a href="vpnsetup.sh" target="_blank">vpnsetup.sh</a> (or <a href="vpnsetup_centos.sh" target="_blank">vpnsetup_centos.sh</a>) and click the **`Raw`** button.
 Press `Ctrl-A` to select all, `Ctrl-C` to copy, then paste into your favorite editor.